oracle/learning-library/oci-library/oci-hol/file-storage-service/file-storage-service.md

      ![](./../file-storage-service/images/FSS_008.png " ")

 6. Go to your VCN instance, click **Security Lists** and then **Default Security List for YOUR\_VCN\_NAME**.
-If you do NOT see any Ingress Rule with *ICMP* as IP Protocal and want to ping the mount point, then you can add an Ingress Rule:
+If you do NOT see any Ingress Rule with *ICMP* as IP Protocol and want to ping the mount point, then you can add an Ingress Rule:

       - Source CIDR: 0.0.0.0/0
       - IP Protocol: ICMP